MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Change Your Execution Policy

 To change the PowerShell execution policy on your Windows computer, use the `Set-ExecutionPolicy` cmdlet.
 The change is effective immediately.
-You do not need to restart PowerShell.
+You don't need to restart PowerShell.

 If you set the execution policy for the scopes **LocalMachine** or the